 Develop and implement a business plan that maximizes revenue sources and ensures transparent resource allocation in support of College priorities and needs.

 As a "one of a kind" public Ivy, William & Mary no longer has the financial resources to maintain our current excellence, much less move in the directions charted by our strategic plan.
 We are doing better than the vast majority of other colleges and universities.
 But we are not doing well enough.
 This century will belong to the schools that either already have or can build sustainable financial foundations.
 We need to build ours.

-Over the last generation, taxpayer support for William & Mary has declined from 43% of our operating budget to less than 13% in FY2013.
+Over the last generation, taxpayer support for William & Mary has declined from 43% of our operating budget to 13% this fiscal year.
 This trend is not likely to reverse, given the enormous demands on state revenue going forward.

 - Productivity.
 Innovation, greater efficiency and growing streams of earned income (tuition and fees, research grants and contracts, and entrepreneurial leveraging of our strengths to generate new sources of revenue)